What is England's Economic Heartland?

 What is a Sub-national Transport Body?

 Sub-national Transport Bodies provide advice to government on regional priorities both in terms of national policy and investment decisions at a regional level They provide a region's partners with a collective voice in the planning, prioritisation and delivery of transport improvements, helping to ensure investment decisions are joined-up and take a strategic, long-term approach.

 There are now Sub-national Transport Bodies covering the whole of England.
-England's Economic Heartland will in due course seek to become a statutory body.
+In July 2020 England's Economic Heartland published proposals to become a statutory Sub-national Transport Body.

 Why is England's Economic Heartland needed?